A-bv/Capstone-react/README.md

 # Little Lemon Restaurant

-This project is a modern web application built using React.js, providing customers a way to book reservations, explore daily specials, read testimonials, and learn more about the restaurant.
+Welcome to this Little Lemon Restaurant Project!
+A modern web application built using React.js, providing customers a way to book reservations, explore daily specials, read testimonials, and learn more about the restaurant.

 ## Project Overview